fabriziodidthis/directtv/readme.md

   - [x] update_date: user's last update date
   - [ ] last_login: date of last login (in case of creation, it will be the same as creation)
-  - [ ] token: API access token (can be a GUID or a JWT)
+  - [x] token: API access token (can be a GUID or a JWT)

 - [x] If the e-mail already exists, it should return the error with the message "E-mail already exists".
-- [ ] The token must be persisted along with the user
+- [x] The token must be persisted along with the user

 ## Sign In

-- [ ] This endpoint will receive an object with email and password.
+- [x] This endpoint will receive an object with email and password.
 - [ ] If the email exists and a password is the same as the persisted password, return the same as the sign_up endpoint.
-- [ ] If the email does not exist, return an error with appropriate status plus the message "Invalid username and/or password"
+- [x] If the email does not exist, return an error with appropriate status plus the message "Invalid username and/or password"
 - [ ] If the email exists but the password does not match, return the appropriate status 401 plus the message "Invalid username and/or password"

 ## Search User

-- [ ] Calls to this endpoint must contain a header in the Authentication request with the value "Bearer {token}" where {token} is the value of the token passed in the creation or sign in of a user.
+- [x] Calls to this endpoint must contain a header in the Authentication request with the value "Bearer {token}" where {token} is the value of the token passed in the creation or sign in of a user.
 - [ ] If the token does not exist, return error with appropriate status with message "Not authorized".
-- [ ] If the token exists, search for the user by the user_id passed in the path and compare if the token in the model is equal to the token passed in the header.
+- [x ] If the token exists, search for the user by the user_id passed in the path and compare if the token in the model is equal to the token passed in the header.
 - [ ] If it is not the same token, return error with appropriate status and message "Not authorized"
-- [ ] If it's the same token, check if the last login was LESS than 30 minutes ago.
+- [x] If it's the same token, check if the last login was LESS than 30 minutes ago.
-- [ ] If not LESS than 30 minutes ago, return error with appropriate status with message "Invalid session".
+- [x] If not LESS than 30 minutes ago, return error with appropriate status with message "Invalid session".
-- [ ] If everything is ok, return the user.
+- [x] If everything is ok, return the user.

 ## Requirements